 - the application fee (we will not refund our fee, even if we do not accept your application.),

 - proof that you have enough money for your visit to Canada.
 The amount of money may vary.
-It depends on things such as how long you will stay in a hotel, or with friends or relatives.
+It depends on things such as how long you will stay in a hotel, or with friends or relatives, and

 - documents such as identification cards, proof of employment, a letter of invitation from relatives or friends in Canada, or a travel schedule.

-Note: The amount of money you need and the supporting documents you must submit depend on the country where you apply.
+Note: The amount of money you need and the supporting documents you must submit depends on individual circumstances.
 To find out more, visit the website of your nearest visa office.

 4. Check processing time